harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 We need to import the problem twice:

-  1. One version where we remove all secret samples in the 'data/secret/' folder for practicing.
-The evaluation is set to be done lazily.
+  1. One version **for grading** containing both the public and secret samples.
+The judging is set to be done **none-lazy**, meaning all samples are evaluated.
+This folder is the leading problem folder.
-  2. One version containing also the secret samples for grading.
-The evaluation is set to be done none-lazily, meaning all samples are evaluated.
+  2. One version **for practicing** which is a copy where we removed all secret samples in the 'data/secret/' folder.
+The judging is set to be done **lazy**.

+We create both versions from the leading local BACPtools `grading_$PROBLEM/` by doing the following:

+    PROBLEM="mynewproblem"
+    cp -a  "grading_$PROBLEM/" "$PROBLEM/"
+    rm -r "$PROBLEM_NAME/data/secret"
+    sed -i -e "s/grading_$PROBLEM/$PROBLEM/" "grading_$PROBLEM/problem.yaml"
+    cd "$PROBLEM/"; bt zip -f; cd .. cd "grading_$PROBLEM/"; bt zip -f; cd ..

+The `grading_$PROBLEM/` folder is our leading BACPtools problem folder contain both public as secret samples.
+We make a copy of the `grading_$PROBLEM/` folder calling it just `$PROBLEM` from which we strip the secret sample.
+We create then  2 zipfiles `$PROBLEM.zip` and  `grading_$PROBLEM.zip` where the first is used for practicing and the latter for grading.

+We then import both zipfiles into DOMjudge.
+We then configure the practicing problem to be evaluated lazy to reduce the load on the DOMjudge server.
+We configure the grading problem as non-lazy so that all our secret grading samples are evaluated.

 We can easily import a problem directly into a contest: